 This article first appeared in the Viewpoint column of the Christian Research Journal, volume 26, number 3 (2003).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 In my 33 years of Christian ministry, I have visited hundreds of churches across the denominational and nondenominational spectrums.
 Rare has been the church among them where the following scenario would not describe a routine part of the Sunday morning worship service.
 After a few hymns or praise songs in the first half of the service, the pastor or another church leader announces the collection of the congregation’s “tithes and offerings.”
 The elders or ushers of the church then go from aisle to aisle, standing on either side, and pass the collection plate.